seek-oss/datadog-custom-metrics/README.md

 ### `createLambdaExtensionClient`

-`createLambdaExtensionClient` creates a [lambda extension](https://docs.datadoghq.com/serverless/libraries_integrations/extension/) client.
+`createLambdaExtensionClient` creates a [Lambda extension](https://docs.datadoghq.com/serverless/libraries_integrations/extension/) client.
 This is intended for AWS Lambda functions and is a replacement for `createCloudWatchClient`.

-This client will only submit metrics as a [distribution](https://docs.datadoghq.com/metrics/distributions/) which enables broader aggregations for percentiles (p50, p75, p90 etc).
+This client will only submit metrics as a [distribution](https://docs.datadoghq.com/metrics/distributions/) which enables globally accurate aggregations for percentiles (p50, p75, p90, etc).

 ```typescript
 import { createLambdaExtensionClient } from 'seek-datadog-custom-metrics';